Naud14/Data_Science_IoT_Project/Step3_ Deploy_project.md

 When you run that command you will see this:
 <img width="1021" alt="image" src="https://user-images.githubusercontent.com/124690871/233679005-be4f4f39-94c2-478e-ac8e-95b6413ab17e.png">

+The error message is 'invalid host header' ...
+'You may need to add ... to ALLOWED_HOSTS'.
+What this error tells us, is that we need to add our ip adrress to the build in ALLOWED_HOSTS in django.

-And when you are checking underneath your runcommand at the Raspberry Pi, you can see someone wanted your project:
+And when you are checking underneath your runcommand at the Raspberry Pi, you can see someone wanted to access your project:
 <img width="566" alt="image" src="https://user-images.githubusercontent.com/124690871/233679760-d659106a-f9b5-464e-be10-0dffd0cdf1f0.png">

+## Add ip to allowed hosts